-

 The way the FAA judges competency can vary from what you’re used to, so you need to stay sharp.

-Are you planning on getting an instrument rating, or have one already?
+Are you planning on getting an instrument rating, or already have one?

 Read this article on the instrument currency requirements in the US so that you aren’t surprised after your conversion.